 Serving: You can use it immediately.
 If you wish to use it later, store it in an airtight container and when cool keep it in the fridge.
 When you’re ready to use it, heat in the microwave for a few seconds, and stir in gently, or place the bowl in a warm water bath.

-Ensure that the chocolate mass in your chocolate is not over 53% (curiously, PBS video that showcases Rose baking, she mentions that the chocolate mass should not be over 64%), as anything more makes your sour cream ganache bitter.
+Ensure that the chocolate mass in your chocolate is not over 60%, as anything more makes your sour cream ganache bitter.
 This recipe yields 4 and 3/4 cups of indulgent sour cream ganache (765 g or 1 lb 10 oz) — enough to fill and frost two 9-inch by 1 and 1/2-inch layers or three 9-inch by 1-inch layers.
-You could also use a beater to beat the sour cream and chocolate together — you just end up with a lighter coloured sour cream ganache, since there's more air beaten into it.
-With a spatula, it'll be thicker and darker.
+You could also use a beater to beat the sour cream and chocolate together — you'll just end up with a lighter coloured sour cream ganache that also airy.
+When you fold it in with a spatula, it'll be thicker and darker — a perfect spreading consistency.

 How To Make Sour Cream (not just spice)